martiinsssssss/ai_in_performances/README.md

 ### Training
 The trainig scripts for each model can be found in the `train/` folder.
 Any hyperparameter specification can be defined in the upper section of the script.
 The CNN trained models can be found in the folder `models/cnn`.
 > ⚠️ **The UNet and ViT models can be downloaded from the link in each folder**.

-The images above show the results obtained for the UNet BCE with Logits model. <br><br>
+<br><br>
-![UNet BCE with Logits training results](assets/training_bce_unet.png "UNet BCE with Logits training results")
+![UNet BCE with Logits training results](assets/training_bce_unet.png "UNet BCE with Logits training results") This images show the results obtained for the UNet BCE with Logits model.
 ### Inference Results
 For this same model, here are the obtained results with an image in the context of a concert.
 The image represent the **Original Image**, the **Overlayed Heatmap**, the **Greyscale Heatmap**, a **3D plotting** for preview and the resulting **Render** with Blender.
 <table style="width:100%; border: none;">